Glossary

 - system of record (SOR)

-- System of Record Notice (SORN)
+- System of Records Notice (SORN)

 - transaction

-- See digital transaction
+- See digital transaction.

 - trust agreement